 Hello there readers.
-I’ve been hosting a Feminist Christian blog on Tumblr for a few months now, and am excited to more over to ChicagoNow!
+I am excited to have this blog, Feminist Christian on ChicagoNow!
 To get started, why did I start this blog?
 I think my biggest motivation for doing so was the lack of resources I found when I searched for books, articles, and preachers who share the same viewpoints as I do.
 Don’t get me wrong, I have found a ton of literature on why feminism and Christianity cannot go hand-in-hand, but not much on how these 2 seemingly opposed movements can be one-in-the-same.
 I have found that when I tell people I am a Christian, they open the folder in their head that contains words such as “bigot,” “homophobe,” “judgmental,” and “brainwashed.”
 When people find out I am a feminist, the words they think of are “man-hating,” “lesbian,” “bitch,” and “hairy.”
 Now, when people dig a little deeper and come to find I am both, they usually are bit perplexed.
 I want to share with all of you how my love for Jesus absolutely motivates and inspires me to want to help gender oppression.

 So what does it mean to be a Christian?
 It’s about accepting Jesus as your savior, and letting that love change your heart and actions.
 That’s it.
 When I die, and see God, it won’t be because I deserve it any more than anyone else does.
 It is only because I accepted what Jesus did for me.
 It’s not about filling out my Bible Report card to get into heaven.
 My faith in Jesus is the only thing that matters and what reconciles me to God.
 Now, does that mean I get a “does what I wants card” and can do whatever I want with no consequences?
 No, scripture calls Christians to stay away from sin, but that doesn't “earn” you heaven.
 Anything you do to help others and to love them should be done as a response to having your heart changed by the gospel, not because you think it’s gonna earn you God-points.